hwayne/learntla-v2/docs/beginner/pluscal.rst

 PlusCal isn't as powerful as "raw" TLA+, and there are some types specifications you cannot write in it.
 But for many other kinds of specifications, it is *simpler* than doing everything in TLA+, and it is easier to learn.
 In my experience as an educator, I've found that most programmers have an easier time learning PlusCal and then raw TLA+ than they do if they start with raw TLA+.
 So the rest of the beginner part of this text will use PlusCal.

-.. note:: If you're more mathematically inclined, or already know PlusCal and want to jump further, you can check out `pluscal-to-tla`.
+.. note:: If you're more mathematically inclined, or already know PlusCal and want to jump further, you can check out `pluscal_to_tla`.

 PlusCal
 ============